stm32-hotspot/STM32WB-BLE-Template/README.md

 - Push SW1 to notify
 - Push SW4 to reset

-For more details refer to the Application Note :  [ AN5289 - Building a Wireless application](https://www.st.com/resource/en/application_note/an5289-how-to-build-wireless-applications-with-stm32wb-mcus-stmicroelectronics.pdf)
+For more details refer to the Application Note :  [AN5289 - Building a Wireless application](https://www.st.com/resource/en/application_note/an5289-how-to-build-wireless-applications-with-stm32wb-mcus-stmicroelectronics.pdf)

 ## User code template : user sections

 In order to help user to find where common codes are entered and then to modify it, this application come with a full project files template where we added minimum user code under several user sections.
 In fact, the generated source code contains several sections called **User Sections** where users can add custom application code parts.
 These sections are not erased/modified at project regeneration from CubeMX.

 Here is a list of places where you can find the most useful user sections to modify to suit your own application.
-We also described how we achieved to enable the template application describes before.
+We also described how we achieved to enable features of the application describes before.

+### Service and characteristic management

 - In **app_conf.h** :